-The recently published high resolution spectrum of the Earth's geoid shows two breaks in the scaling at distances of roughly 3000 km and 100-200 km.
-The first clue to modeling the corresponding surface gravity field is to note that the contribution to the spectrum at horizontal wave number K decays exponentially with the depth of the source.
-These breaks are therefore naturally associated with fundamental changes in the Earth's internal structure, i.e., with the thicknesses of the crust and mantle.
+The recently published high resolution spectrum of the earth's geoid shows two breaks in the scaling at distances of roughly 3000 km and 100-200 km.
+The first clue to modeling the corresponding surface gravity field is to note that the contribution to the spectrum at horizontal wave number K falls off exponentially with the depth of the source.
+These breaks are therefore naturally associated with fundamental changes in the earth's internal structure: i.e. to the thicknesses of the crust and mantle.
 While this classical explanation is valid as far as it goes, it can do no more than explain the characteristic scales of the breaks.
-A second clue to modeling the geoid is to note the ubiquity of the horizontal and vertical scaling of geophysical fields including the properties of the rocks (e.g., density, magnetization, radioactivity, seismic velocity).
-This suggests the use of scaling models; for scales smaller than tens of kilometers in the crust, this approach has been adopted by several researchers (e.g., Maus and Dimri 1995; Dimri and Vedanti 2005) and would follow if over wide ranges, the nonlinear dynamical processes responsible for the variability had no characteristic scale; they were scale invariant or "scaling".
-The use of scaling models has the great advantage of automatically generating "red-noise" type scaling regimes similar to
+A second clue to modeling the geoid is to note the ubiquity of the horizontal and vertical scaling of geophysical fields including the properties of the rocks (e.g. density, magnetization, radioactivity, seismic velocity).
+This suggests the use of scaling models; for scales smaller than tens of kilometers in the crust, this approach has been adopted by several researchers (e.g. Maus and Dimri 1995; Dimri, 2005) and would follow if over wide ranges, the nonlinear dynamical processes responsible for the variability had no characteristic scale; they were scale invariant or "scaling".
+The use of scaling models has the great advantage of automatically generating "red-noise" type scaling regimes similar to that observed in boreholes for example.
+In addition, scaling processes have long range correlations, huge nonclassical fluctuations, they display potentially realistic anomalies at all scales.
+The first models of this type were isotropic, "self-similar".
+However, as we showed in Sect.
+2.3, the high variability (slow spectral fall-off, $\beta \approx 1$) in borehole rock spectra and the corresponding low variability (rapid spectral fall-off, $\beta_h \approx 5$) of the small scale ($< 100 \,\mathrm{km}$) surface gravity are not compatible with self-similar (isotropic) models of rock density.
+A final flaw of the self-similar models is that they are not compatible with the observed horizontal/vertical stratification of the rocks.